 Overview of The Process

-- If that person has been under the direct care of Jasmine, the deceased is taken to a hospital where an examination is carried out, the person is pronounced dead, and the body is then moved to the funeral home.
+- If the person has been under the direct care of Jasmine (hospice and elderly care) then you need to call Jasmine’s emergency number first.
+That number is (345) 945 7447.
+The next person you call is your chosen funeral home.
+Someone from Jasmine, and someone from the funeral home, will arrive.
+They will take the deceased to a hospital where an examination is carried out and the person will be pronounced dead.
+The body is then moved to a funeral home.

 - Meanwhile, the undertaker will collect the necessary information and complete the paperwork for the death certificate.
-This is then presented to Medical Records where the attending physician verifies the information, fills in their portion and sends it to General Registry.
+This is then presented to Medical Records, where the attending physician verifies the information, fills in their portion and sends it to the General Registry.
 When the death certificate is ready, the body is released to the funeral home for burial, cremation or repatriation.
-Additional death certificates can be ordered online on the CI General Registry website or at the Government Administration building for a fee of CI$10.
+Additional death certificates can be ordered online on the Cayman Islands General Registry website (www.vitals.ky) or at the Government Administration building for a fee of CI$10 per copy.

 - In cases where a person is terminally ill and going through the end stages of life it is advisable to contact Jasmine as it can simplify the process significantly.